GFZ/enpt/docs/tutorial.rst

 Anaconda directory which contains the `enpt` Python environment (see :ref:`installation`).
 All other parameters are set to a default or not strictly needed to generate Level-2A data.
 However, they may improve the output quality.

 Press the **Run** button to start the processing.
-The current status is shown in the **Log** panel.
-After processing, the output directory is also indicated there.
+The current status is shown in the **Log** panel and the QGIS Python console.
+After processing, the output directory is indicated in the Log panel.

 Inspect the Level-2A data and compare them with Level-1B